Air2air/northworks/public/content/w-publications.md

 #### A Tutorial Introduction to Decision Theory

-IEEE Transactions on Systems Science and Cybernetics SSC-4, 105-115, 1968
+_IEEE Transactions on Systems Science and Cybernetics SSC-4_, 105-115, 1968

 #### The Trials and Tribulations of the Tribnian Situation: A Pilot Level Decision Analysis of Intelligence Resource Allocation